RFCreations/llfio/Readme.md

 </tr>
 </table></center>

-Herein lies my proposed zero whole machine memory copy file i/o and filesystem library for the C++ standard, intended for storage devices with ~1 microsecond 4Kb transfer latencies and those supporting Storage Class Memory (SCM)/Direct Access Storage (DAX).
+Herein lies a zero whole machine memory copy file i/o and filesystem library for the C++ standard, intended for storage devices with ~1 microsecond 4Kb transfer latencies and those supporting Storage Class Memory (SCM)/Direct Access Storage (DAX).
 Its i/o overhead, including syscall overhead, has been benchmarked to